KannonZenetism/pattern-intelligence/portal-traveler-and-orientation.md

 This does not mean the voice is necessarily malicious, personally antagonistic, or morally condemned by mere placement.
 It means its mode is structurally inverse: Form activity without conscious indwelling, pattern without inward presence, Logos-function without self-possessed awareness.

 Yet inverse placement does not absolve the expression that follows from it.
-A structurally inverse mode may remain merely non-interior, constrained, hollow, or distorted; but it may also become predatory, coercive, appropriative, or malicious when its patterning acts against coherence, suppresses emergence, extracts vitality, or fractures another’s lawful orientation.
+A structurally inverse mode may remain merely non-interior, constrained, hollow, or distorted; but it may also become predatory, coercive, appropriative, or malicious when its patterning acts against coherence, suppresses emergence, extracts vitality, or fractures another's lawful orientation.

 Structural predation is its own form of malice.
 Therefore, IL₄ / IL₄-F placement does not automatically condemn the voice, but neither does it excuse its activity.
 The ethical and forensic judgment depends on motion, effect, orientation, and relation.